t8ortot/sheets-discogs-tracker/README.md

 - Automatically calculates collection's total cost and minimum value (using lowest listed prices).

 # Outline of Script Steps
 1. **Normalizes Spreadsheet**: Maintains and corrects the structure of the spreadsheet to how it was designed in the code.
 See [Explanation of Spreadsheet Structure](#explanation-of-spreadsheet-structure) to learn about the structure.
-See [Customizing Structure](#customizing-structure) for technical instructions to make the spreadsheet fit your needs.
 2. **Loads Discogs Collection**: Insert new rows for each item in your Discogs collection that is not already in the spreadsheet.
 See [Automatic Discogs Import](#automatic-discogs-import) for instructions to start automatically importing your Discogs collection.
 3. **Loads Discogs Data**: Updates each item with current data from Discogs.
 See [Loading Discogs Data](#loading-discogs-data) for what data is taken from Discogs and how it is used to update the spreadsheet.